develephant/coronium-core-docs/docs-src/docs/screencasts.md

 ## Client Plugin API

 !!! warning "Application Scope"
     An "application scope" must now be provided to the initialization method and is not reflected in this screencast.
-Please see __[Application Scope](/client-guide/#application-scope)__ for more information.
+Please see the __[Application Scopes](#application-scopes)__ screencast.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PoxkpVwhmPE?rel=0" frameborder="0" allowfullscreen></iframe>